Daytrips from Volcano Village

 Past Naalehu and the tiny town of Waiohinu you'll find the turn off for South Point Road between the 69th and 70th mile markers.
 The drive from here is jaw-dropping, with views of windswept plains and sideways-growing trees all the way to the ocean.
 Ka Lae is the southernpost tip of the United States and is a popular spot with local fishermen and thrill-seekers that dare to jump from the cliffs to the pristine blue waters below.
 The snorkeling is also exceptional but not recommended for beginners.

-Hilo & Hamakua: small beach town vibes, lush rainforest & waterfalls
+Hilo & Hamakua: small beach town vibes, Magnificent coastline & waterfalls

 Toward the end of the coastal drive through the Keaukaha region of Hilo, you'll come across the enchanting Carlsmith Beach Park.
 Less a sandy beach and more a series of small lagoons, the ocean water here mixes with fresh underground springs, creating great snorkel and dive conditions.
 The water is colder than other spots on the island but crystal clear and extremely inviting!
 Accessible from two entry spots with rails and equipped with showers, restrooms, picnic tables and grassy areas under the swaying coconut trees, this is the perfect place to spend a blissful beach afternoon.